andreas-kaae/socialgraphs2020_artists_collaborations_network/README.md

 │   │   ├── scraper-spotify.ipynb		  <- notebook used for extracting information from Spotify
 │   │	└── scraper-wikipedia.ipynb		<- notebook used to retrieve list of artists
-├── webpage	                          <- scripts used to construct plots for the webpage ├── README.md
+├── webpage	                          <- scripts used to construct plots for the webpage ├── main_TheExplainerNotebook.ipynb		<- main explainer notebook where all analysis is showed and explained.
+├── main_TheExplainerNotebook.html		<- main explainer notebook as html
+├── README.md
 └── requirements.txt
 ```